-So far this year, DHEC has confirmed four cases of West Nile virus in humans in South Carolina in the following counties:
+So far this year, DHEC has confirmed eight cases of West Nile virus in humans in South Carolina in the following counties:

 West Nile virus is a disease transmitted to humans and animals through the bite of an infected mosquito.
 Mosquitoes become infected after feeding on infected birds.